lkiesow/leihs-wiki/leihs-Admin-Guide.md

            host: localhost
            port: 3306

+    You won't need more than a production section, since your leihs instance will be running in the production environment.
+Rails supports other environments, typically 'development' and 'test', but you won't need those unless you are developing leihs or running the test suite.

 4. Create and migrate the database:

         # su - leihs
+        $ cd leihs-3.0.4
         $ RAILS_ENV=production bundle exec rake db:migrate
         $ RAILS_ENV=production bundle exec rake db:seed

-5. Create any temporary directories that are necessary for e.g. image uploads, temporary files etc. Make sure to create these directories so that the leihs user has write permission to them.
+5. Create the temporary directories that are necessary for e.g. image uploads, temporary files etc. Make sure to create these directories so that the leihs user has write permission to them.

-        $ cd /home/leihs
+        $ cd /home/leihs/leihs-3.0.4
-        $ mkdir -p public/images/attachments
-        $ mkdir -p tmp/sessions
+        $ mkdir -p public/images/attachments tmp/sessions tmp/cache
-        $ mkdir tmp/cache
-        $ mkdir -p log

 6. Start the leihs server:

-        $ cd /home/leihs
+        $ cd /home/leihs/leihs-3.0.4
         $ RAILS_ENV=production bundle exec rails s

     Now you should see your local leihs server at http://localhost:3000.
 You can log in with username "super_user_1" and password "pass".